-LINEUP: Barbara Dennerlein Hammond-B3 Organ & Synth / Kumar Chopra guitar / Alex Burch drums
+LINEUP: Barbara Dennerlein Hammond-B3 Organ / Kumar Chopra guitar / Alex Burch drums

-Barbara Dennerlein: in any mention of the Jazz Hammond Organ, Barabara Dennerlein’s name will come up along with artists such as Jimmy Smith, Joey Defrancesco, Rhoda Scott, Jack McDuff, Shirly Scott et al. We are delighted therefore that Barbara is now settled in her native city of Munich and has agreed to come and play for us in Brecon for the first time.
+Barbara Dennerlein: Any mention of the Jazz Hammond Organ, Barabara Dennerlein’s name will come up along with artists such as Jimmy Smith, Joey Defrancesco, Rhoda Scott, Jack McDuff, Shirly Scott et al. We are delighted therefore that Barbara now based in her native city of Munich has agreed to come and play for us in Brecon for the first time.
 She has achieved particular critical acclaim for using the bass pedalboard on a Hammond organ, and for integrating synthesizer sounds onto the instrument, and is one the most interesting jazz organist to emerge on the international jazz scene.

 Swing, bebop, blues, soul, latin and funk – for Barbara there are no rigid boundaries, only fluid transitions.
 Audiences are captivated by her talent, her absolute mastery of the instrument, her taste, and not least, her warm personality.
 The original Hammond B3, and the later models it would seem, is a seamless extension of herself.
 She understands better than anyone how to exploit her instrument to the full, creating a sound and a musical style that is unmistakably “Dennerlein”.
 Her brilliant technique has breathed new life into the venerable Hammond organ, an instrument long neglected in modern jazz.
 She can rightfully claim to have utilized developments in Hammond / Suzuki technology and paved the way for the organ’s current renaissance in jazz.

 The Trio is supported brilliantly by some of the brightest talents coming out of the jazz scene in South Wales, Kumar Chopra and Alex Burch.